 Fill your plate with whole foods

 Then, choose mostly unprocessed or minimally processed foods that are also good quality sources of fibre, protein or healthy fats.
-This will keep you fuller for longer, meaning you are less likely to fill up later on the sweet stuff.
+This will sustain energy and keep you fuller for longer, meaning you are less likely to fill up later on the sweet stuff.
 Think nuts, eggs, salads or roast veg with meat, fish or legumes, olives, fruit, and cheese.

 Having something sweet?
 Choose well